How to do bubble painting

 © www.thebestideasforkids.com

-Find more rainy day ideas for easy kids crafts
+Find more rainy day ideas with Gathered

-If messy play is your thing, try our easy salt dough recipe.
+We've got plenty of other easy crafts that youngsters will love in our kids crafts section.
+But if messy play is your thing, try our easy salt dough recipe.

 Easy salt dough recipe